jackfoxy/urQL/docs/ref-ch01-introduction.md

 3. Proprietary closed-source RDBMS implementations.
 4. Trendy _no sql_ alternatives.
 5. Re-inventing the wheel for reasons.
+6. The prevalence of artificial keys in real world SQL implementations.

 Some of these rearsons are irrational, others are just wrong.